BSANTALLA/challenge-hw-2/README.md

-This code is looking to:

-Create a script that loops through all the stocks for one year and outputs the following information:
+This code is looking to create a script that loops through all the stocks for one year and outputs the following :

 The ticker symbol